searanch/Monte-Carlo-Investments/README.md

 # Monte-Carlo-Investments
-Intial code for a Monte Carlo Simulation written in Julia, a luanguage that I have started to learn.
+Intial code for a Monte Carlo Simulation written in Julia.
 This project is a very much a work in progress.
 Right now I'm using 20 chained functions.
 This certainly could be optimized to make the code more readable and have better performance.
 I also plan on adding visulizations.

 OVERVIEW